July 1979 Madrid bombings: Telephone warnings

 There was confusion and controversy over the timings of telephone warnings made by ETA to the Euskadi Press organisation in the Basque Country and the forwarding of the warnings to the relevant agencies.
 Euskadi Press claimed that they had received the telephone warning about the three bombs at 12:00, an hour before the first explosion and had telephoned the police chief of San Sebastian two minutes later, with the latter promising to inform police in Madrid.
-Euskadi Press then attempted to phone various newspapers in Madrid, among them El Pais, but found the offices empty as it was a Sunday, they claimed that they had then phoned the EFE agency in Madrid.
+Euskadi Press then attempted to phone various newspapers in Madrid, among them El País, but found the offices empty as it was a Sunday, they claimed that they had then phoned the EFE agency in Madrid.
 The civil governor of Madrid, Juan Jose Roson, claimed that Efe had only received the call from Euskadi Press at 12:40 and that Efe had then informed Madrid authorities at 12:43, less than 20 minutes before the first explosion.
 Roson argued that this had made evacuation impossible in the limited time available.
 For their part, ETA-pm accused the authorities of not acting on the warnings, in order to discredit the organisation.